 It can help you connect with customers who may not be as familiar with digital marketing — they’re more likely to act when they get an email or phone call rather than checking your website or app.

 Offline marketing also works well for businesses with physical locations that don’t want their brand presence to be limited by the Internet.

 For example, suppose you’re a coffee shop, and you’d like people to know about your new menu items and specials.
 You'll advertise in the local newspaper instead of targeting people through Facebook ads or Instagram posts.

 Offline Marketing Examples

-Offline marketing strategies do not involve the direct use of the internet.
-Some companies still rely heavily on offline marketing methods today because they have been proven repeatedly to be more effective than their digital counterparts.
+Offline marketing does not involve the direct use of the Internet.
+Some companies rely heavily on offline marketing methods today because they are more effective than their digital counterparts.

 Some examples of offline marketing are the following:

 - Direct mail